aptise/peter_sslers/README.md

 ## Certificate/Key Translations

 Certificates and Keys are stored in the PEM format, but can be downloaded in the DER format if needed.

 There are several ways to download each file.
 Different file suffix will change the format and headers.

 Peter shows you buttons for available formats on each page.

 ### CertificateCA

-    could be `cert` or `chain`
+    a `cert`

     cert.pem        PEM     application/x-pem-file
     cert.pem.txt    PEM     text/plain
     cert.cer        DER     application/pkix-cert
     cert.der        DER     application/x-x509-ca-cert
     cert.crt        DER     application/x-x509-ca-cert

+### CertificateCAChain

+    one or more certificates

+    cert.pem        PEM     application/x-pem-file
+    cert.pem.txt    PEM     text/plain

 ### Signed Certificate